dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.25/_index.md

 will see the option they chose in the Billing Note, other than None.
 The user can also select the billing note before they compute to avoid the DRG of 999.

-> [!info] 3M CRS Users Only
+> [!info] Solventum CRS Users Only
-This feature only applies to 3M CRS users.
+This feature only applies to Solventum CRS users.
 This will require a change to the account information tab, please reach out to the support team if this is needed.

 ### CACTWO-5105 (Important)